zytedata/openvscode-server/extensions/gitpod-web/resources/walkthroughs/getstarted/what-is-gitpod.md

 To be most productive with Gitpod, it is best if you [install the browser extension](https://www.gitpod.io/docs/browser-extension).
 It will add a convenient "Gitpod" button when you look at your repo, an issue or a pull request.

-The most productive way to use Gitpod is by installing its browser extension.

 ## Documentation

 To learn more about Gitpod, how to customize it and about best practices, please [check out the documentation](https://www.gitpod.io/docs).